rushofcode/SEPM/README.md

 # myproject3
-Hello this is my new repo
+Hello this is my new repo <\n>
-and i wnat to make one project
+and i want to make one project